mrkhntr/C2MIPsASM/README.md

 end_if:                # the end of the if statement logic your other code goes after this
 ```
-> **Big Idea:** See how this can be extend for any amount of `else-if`s.
+> **Big Idea:** See how this can be extended for any amount of `else-if`s.
 The conditional section always points to the next else-if or else (at the last else if) and before any conditional we must have a `j end_if` to exit the `if` if a condition was taken as *only one*  if condition can be taken in an `if` statement in C.
 ********************************************************************************
 ## Loops
 ### `do while`